Jumantara-Capstone-Team/Jumantara-Weather/README.md

 ## Admin Dashboard

-The admin dashboard is built using Bootstrap.
-To access it, log in as an admin user.
+The application features a robust admin dashboard built with Bootstrap, providing administrators with control over various aspects of the application.

 ## Push Notifications

 The application supports push notifications for important weather updates.
-Make sure to enable notifications in your browser.
+Ensure notifications are enabled in your browser.

 ---

-Feel free to contribute, report issues, or suggest improvements to make Jumantara a more robust weather monitoring application!
+Feel free to contribute, report issues, or suggest improvements to enhance Jumantara as a reliable weather monitoring application!